-Nurit Stadler is an associate professor at the Sociology and Anthropology department, the Hebrew University of Jerusalem.
+Nurit Stadler is a professor at the Sociology and Anthropology department, the Hebrew University of Jerusalem.
 Her research interests include fundamentalism, the Ultra-orthodox community, Greek-Orthodox and Roman Catholic rituals in Jerusalem, text-based communities, the veneration of Mary in Israel/Palestine, and the study of female saint shrines, sacred nature and sacred iconography.

 Stadler is the author of three books: Yeshiva Fundamentalism: Piety, Gender and Resistance in the Ultra-Orthodox World published with New York University Press, in 2008.
 This book is an analysis of the reconstruction of masculine in the fundamentalist world as a result of the challenges of modernity.
 It addresses these questions through an investigation of the redefinition of the family, work, the army and civil society in the Ultra-Orthodox yeshiva world in Israel.
 Stadler is also the author of A Well-Worn Tallis for a New Ceremony (2012) with Academic Studies Press (Brighton, MA).
 In this book she explored new aspects of voluntarism, citizenship, family life and the concept of freedom in the ultraorthodox culture today.
 Her third book Voices of the Ritual (Oxford University Press 2020) analyzes the revival of and manifestation of rituals at female saint shrines in the Holy Land.